Hi there!

 PHOTOS of what you’ll see on your hike to Grand Portal Point!

-The sun’s lighting onto the lake isn’t the best in these pictures.
 I was at Grand Portal Point at around 6pm in the middle of July.
-At this time, the sunset was past 9:30pm.

 So to get to Grand Portal Point, you start from the Chapel Mosquito area parking.
 For google maps, you can make the Chapel Basin parking lot your destination.
 The general area of Grand Portal Point is also on google maps.